CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 3.8 Corporate Opportunities

-Team Members owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
-If a Team Member learns of a business or investment opportunity through the use of corporate property or information or his or her position at or with the Company, such as from a competitor or actual or potential customer, supplier or business associate of the Company, he or she may not personally participate in the opportunity or make the investment without the prior written approval of the Compliance Officer.
+You owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
+Business or investment opportunities you learn of through your position at or with the Company, such as from a competitor or actual or potential customer, supplier or business associate of the Company, is a business or investment opportunity for the Company in the first instance.
+You may not use corporate property or information or your position at the Company for improper personal gain, and you may not compete with the Company.
+You may not personally participate in the opportunity or make the investment without the prior written approval of the Compliance Officer.
 Officers and directors must obtain the prior approval of the Audit Committee of the Board of Directors.
-Such an opportunity should be considered a business or investment opportunity for the Company in the first instance.
-You may not use corporate property or information or your position at the Company for improper personal gain, and you may not compete with the Company.

 4. ENTERTAINMENT, GIFTS AND GRATUITIES